fdb/space-game/README.md

 * When using transform, center using margin-left: negative value;
 * Download asset files from Kenney (http://kenney.nl/assets/space-shooter-redux)
 * Rename asset files using [Bulk Rename Utility](http://www.bulkrenameutility.co.uk/Main_Intro.php) on Windows.
-* Use keyPress events first.
-Show that they are quite "choppy".
-Switch to keyUp / keyDown and update loop.

 ## Credits